aeonSolutions/AeonLabs-.NET-Platform/README.md

 # AeonLabs-.NET-Platform
 Home of AeonLabs .NET Platform
-(currently using .Net 4.7.2 - code is being upgraded to .Net 5 as you read this)
+(code is being upgraded to .Net 5 as you read this)

 Build Status